 Protests alone do not achieve change.

 Dr. Martin Luther King’s “I Have a Dream” speech bookended the Civil Rights Movement’s march on Washington, yet the march itself cannot be credited for the civil rights legislation that followed it.
 Protest was just one part of a layered nonviolent resistance tactic employed by the movement for a decade before any legislation was signed.
 Protests can win exposure for a cause, but they do not fight legal battles that make change possible.
-Consider the recent Standing Rock protest against the Dakota Access Pipeline.
+Consider the 2016 Standing Rock protest against the Dakota Access Pipeline.
 While media attention may have hastened legal decisions on the matter of building on Sioux lands, the final battle was ultimately decided in the Oval Office and in the courtroom, and the protest lines were swiftly shut down.

 Protests are win-lose propositions that highlight ideological differences and sow discord.